Chinanu Onuaku

-Chinanu Michael Onuaku (born November 1, 1996) is an American professional basketball player for Hapoel Tel Aviv of the Israeli Basketball Premier League.
+Chinanu Michael Onuaku (born November 1, 1996) is an American professional basketball player for Bnei Herzliya of the Israeli Basketball Premier League.
 He played college basketball for the Louisville Cardinals.
-In 2021-22, he led the Israeli Basketball Premier League in rebounds per game.
+In 2021–22, he led the Israeli Basketball Premier League in rebounds per game.

+Onuaku is known for his use of underhand free throws, an unorthodox shooting technique most famously used by Rick Barry, one of the most accurate free throw shooters in NBA history.
+Underhand free throws are very rarely used in the modern NBA as many NBA players view the technique as embarrassing to use; the technique is often pejoratively referred to as "granny style".
+Onuaku found success by adopting this shooting method, increasing his free throw percentage from 46.7% his freshman year of college to 72.4% his rookie year.

 High school career

 Onuaku attended Riverdale Baptist School where he averaged 12.4 points, 12.7 rebounds, and 5.5 blocks as a senior, leading Riverdale to a 30–9 record and the Capital Beltway conference title.

-When Onuaku graduated, he was considered the 74th best prospect by Rivals.com, 75th by ESPN and was rated as the seventh-best center in the nation by Scout.com.
+When Onuaku graduated, he was considered the 74th-best prospect by Rivals.com, 75th by ESPN and was rated as the seventh-best center in the nation by Scout.com.

 College career

 Onuaku played two seasons of college basketball for the University of Louisville between 2014 and 2016.
 In his sophomore season, he averaged 9.9 points, 8.5 rebounds and 2.0 blocks, earning All-ACC Defensive Team and All-ACC honorable mention honors and posting 11 double-doubles.

 In May 2016, Onuaku announced he would enter the NBA draft.